 Cardiac telemetry provides detailed information about your heart’s function when you have serious arrhythmia or other cardiac disorders.
-At The Heart Institute of Venice in Venice, Florida, Barry Weckesser, MD, and Amy Kinter, NP, use telemetry monitoring to improve treatment effectiveness and patient outcomes.
+At The Heart Institute of Venice in Venice, Florida, Amy Kinter, NP, uses telemetry monitoring to improve treatment effectiveness and patient outcomes.
 Call The Heart Institute of Venice to learn how telemetry could help you manage your heart problem better, or book an appointment online today.

 Telemetry monitoring measures the heart’s electrical activity, tracking it continuously to check for heart function abnormalities using electrocardiography (EKG) technology.